 - We understand that the remaining 50% of costs is still a large sum - covering 50% is the best we can do right now and hope to cover more in the future.
 To help you cover the last 50%, we will advertise crowdfunding efforts to help you fund the remainder of your training fees (we do this for any trainee who creates a crowdfund).

 - Payment in full is due the day before your training begins.

 - Our training curriculum has an emphasis on building skills to teach inclusively.
 We build these skills through reading, discussion and practice of teaching methodology that develops comfort teaching to all students regardless of body type or background.

 - Materials include but aren't limited to Skill in Action by Michelle Johnson (racial equity and social justice); anatomy with Paul Grilley and Stacy Dockins (understanding anatomy/physiology to teach to body diversity); and trauma-sensitive yoga from Bessel van der Kolk

-- Our Equity in Yoga scholarship program is only open to BIPOC folx.
+- Our Equity in Yoga scholarship program is only open to BIPOC (Black, Indigenous People of Color) folx.